magnets-moe/database-dump/README.md

 # database-dump

-This repository contains a dump of the magnets.moe database.
+This repository contains a dump of the Magnets.moe database.
 It's updated once per day.

 ## Loading